dgattey/dg/README.md

 To create and run a migration:

-1. Run `pnpm db:generate <name>` to create a new migration file
+1. Run `turbo db:generate <name>` to create a new migration file
 1. Fill it in with the appropriate `up` and `down` code for what you're doing
 1. Create a new branch on Planetscale's UI to test with
-1. Connect to that branch with `pnpm db:connect <branch>`
+1. Connect to that branch with `turbo db:connect <branch>`
-1. In a new terminal tab, run `pnpm db:migrate` to run migrations onto that branch.
+1. In a new terminal tab, run `turbo db:migrate` to run migrations onto that branch.
 1. If all looks good, you can deploy request from Planetscale, review, merge, and delete the branch.
-1. Migrations can be undone with `pnpm db:migrate:undo`
+1. Migrations can be undone with `turbo db:migrate:undo`

 #### Strava